Demystifying CTO (Cancelled To Order) stamps

 So what does CTO mean?

-The history of CTO-cancels begins in the late 1800’s, experienced the hottest peak (so far) in the 1950’s and 60’s, and started to decline in the 1990’s.
+The short definition of CTO is very simple: a stamp that the issuing postal service has canceled/postmarked in large number before selling them directly to stamp collectors or dealers (with or without discount compared to stamps postal rate).The history of CTO-cancels begins in the late 1800’s, experienced the hottest peak (so far) in the 1950’s and 60’s, and started to decline in the 1990’s.
 Very likely most stamp issuing countries have produced CTO-cancelled stamps in some scale, and will do so in one way or another in future as well.

 A very common reason for making CTO-cancelled issues was (and is) collector demand – like with the DDR stamps.
 Building a collection of all the different stamps with relatively light and unobtrusive cancellations is a very hard job – even on single country level.
 By producing “collector quality” copies en masse, the postal services have managed to achieve several goals with one move.
 The collectors became happy as they received the stamps with light and unobtrusive cancel without any damages caused by real postage.
 The postal office services were happy as they didn’t have to do manual cancelling and hear collector complaints of poor job.
 And above all, the postal ministry managed to create new income channel…If the above sounds familiar, then take a look of the “new issue” services of any country.
 These are the spawns of CTO.

-Several western europe countries, like Switzerland and Liechtenstein, have produced CTO for their "new issues" service subscribers.
+western europe countries, like Switzerland and Liechtenstein, have

-Several western europe countries, like Switzerland and Liechtenstein, have produced CTO for their new issues service subscribers.
+produced CTO for their new issues service subscribers.

 Are CTO-cancelled stamps collectible?

 IMHO, yes.
-CTO is a condition (or state) of used stamp in similar fashion as we collectors categorize unused stamps to mint never hinged and mint hinged (and lots of other subclasses).
+CTO is a condition (or state) of used stamp in similar fashion as we collectors categorize unused stamps to mint never hinged and mint hinged (and lots of other subclasses).But that said, most collectors avoid CTO-cancelled stamps more than plague (or stamps with mildew).
+And due to this, they have a notably lower catalog value (and demand) than postally used copies.

 Personally I accept CTO-used stamps into my collection.
 However, if I can choose between a real used and CTO-used, then I always prefer real used.